 The mural at the Metanoia Center, on the north wall of 115 N. Wayne, was completed on September 30, 2022.
 However, it began several years earlier when we began talking and exploring the idea.

 The mural gained significant traction when Mark Lopez shared a photo of a mural that was taken in Bloomington, IN.
-A team of volunteers that included Sommer Ray and Ella Hamm began chatting and thinking about elements to include.
+A team of volunteers that included Sommer Ray, Ella Hamm and Emma Shearer began chatting and thinking about elements to include.
 Sommer took the design elements and created the very first concept that would become today's mural.

 In the early summer of 2022, the Metanoia Center engaged Caleb Smith, a professional graphic designer, to finalize the concept created by Sommer.
 In September of 2022 we contracted with Matt Cover, of Cover Designs, to paint the final design on the wall, the canvas, of 115 N. Wayne Ave.